-Now that we are two years into the Affordable Care Act, nearly anyone who does not receive health insurance benefits from an employer must purchase their own health insurance plan by law.
-What many might not realize is that a state exchange or the federal marketplace is not the only option for buying a healthcare plan, and there could be extra benefits for shopping away from the government exchanges.
+Anyone not receiving health insurance benefits from an employer may first look at government marketplaces.
+But what many might not realize is that a state exchange or the federal marketplace is not the only option for buying a healthcare plan.
+Plus, there could be extra benefits for shopping away from the government exchanges.

-Marketplace exchange plans that are found on healthcare.gov or on a state exchange are also referred to as on-exchange health insurance plans.
-Here are some unique characteristics about marketplace on-exchange plans:
+Marketplace exchange plans that are listed on a government-run exchange are also referred to as on-exchange health insurance plans.
+These plans are usually cross-listed on private websites like HealthCare.com.
+Here are some unique characteristics about on-exchange plans:

 - Marketplace insurance offers the opportunity for individuals to apply for a tax subsidy if they qualify for financial help to pay a portion of their health insurance plan because their income falls between 100 and 400 percent of the national poverty level (133 percent in some states).
 This Obamacare tax subsidy calculator can help you determine if you qualify.